Cardamine concatenata: Description

 The vegetative parts of this plant, which can reach 20–40 cm, arise from a segmented rhizome.
 The leaves are on long petioles, deeply and palmately dissected into five segments with large "teeth" on the margins.
 The white to pinkish flowers are held above the foliage in a spike.
 Fruit is an elongated pod which can be up to 4 cm long.
-Its native habitats include rich woods, wooded bottomlands, limestone outcrops, and rocky banks and bluffs.